pwrlabs/pwrlabs-docs/docs/developers/building-dapps/building-your-first-dapp.md

 3. Write a message and click `Enter` to send.
 4. Fetch the message to you.

-Create a `dapp` file in your project and add the following code:
+Create a file in your project and add the following code:

 <Tabs>
 <TabItem value="javascript" label="JavaScript">